 Why does James become so sorrowful here.
 He says we should change our laughter to mourning and our joy to gloom.
 I think this is because of the reality of sin.
 It’s better to be honest, sober, and cognizant of our moral failures than to be naïve and think our rebellion doesn’t have consequences.
 Moreover, when a person is able to see themselves for who they really are, a sinner in need of a Savior, then the Lord can bring healing and restoration.
 It’s only when we humble ourselves and seek God’s face that a true born-again experience can occur.

-11 Brothers and sisters, do not slander one another.
-Anyone who speaks against a brother or sister or judges them speaks against the law and judges it.
-When you judge the law, you are not keeping it, but sitting in judgment on it.
-12 There is only one Lawgiver and Judge, the one who is able to save and destroy.
-But you—who are you to judge your neighbor?
+11 Don’t speak against one another, brothers.
+He who speaks against a brother and judges his brother, speaks against the law and judges the law.
+But if you judge the law, you are not a doer of the law, but a judge.
+12 Only one is the lawgiver, who is able to save and to destroy.
+But who are you to judge another?

 This topic of slandering and gossiping against our brothers and sisters is an important reminder in today’s culture.
 It seems as if slander is a common theme.
 By listening to just two minutes of the news, you will be exposed to slander.
 And let’s be clear.
 Anyone who speaks against someone or judges them speaks against the law.
 In other words, you are claiming to be the “expert” and replacement of the perfect Law.
 But there is only one Lawgiver and Judge, the Lord Almighty.
 Let Him be the final judge!